 The Verdict

-The Red Dragon Amberjack 14 is a masterclass in doing the fundamentals well.
-A centre-weighted stiletto profile, full-length dual groove grip, and quality accessories — all at one of the most competitive prices you’ll find for 90% tungsten.
+The Amberjack 14 is a straightforward dart that does the fundamentals well.
+A centre-weighted profile, full-length dual groove grip, and quality accessories at a price that makes it easy to recommend without caveats.